-50% coinsurance for Medicare-covered annual wellness visit (based on the Medicare allowable amount).
+OUT-OF-NETWORK 50% coinsurance for Medicare-covered annual

-Bone mass measurement

-For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.

-There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.

-50% coinsurance for Medicare-covered bone mass measurement (based on the Medicare allowable amount).
+Services that are covered for you What you must pay when you get these services Annual wellness visit (continued) wellness visit (based on the Medicare allowable amount).
+Bone mass measurement For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
+IN-NETWORK There is no coinsurance, copayment, or deductible for Medicare-covered born mass measurement.
+OUT-OF-NETWORK 50% coinsurance for Medicare-covered bone mass measurement (based on the Medicare allowable amount).